david-rusnak/giraffe-sample-david/README.md

 # David's Sample Giraffe App

 This app demonstrates how giraffe renders data taken from InfluxDB buckets.
-Clicking the toggle view button switches the data to be displayed in either a heatmap form or a line graph form.
-Users can updata data by changing the `/birddata` request inside `main.js` to match their own bucket.
+Clicking the `Toggle View` button switches the data to be displayed in either a heatmap form or a line graph form.
+Users can update data by changing the `/birddata` request inside `main.js` to match their own bucket.
 Users will also need to update the flux query by also retrieving it from InfluxDB.

 # Getting Started